chathothsandeep/EKS-RDS-using-terraform/README.md

 Amazon EKS for container orchestration

         Amazon RDS (PostgreSQL) as the backend database

         Amazon ECR for storing Docker images

         GitLab as the source code and CI/CD platform

         AWS Classic Load Balancer (CLB) to expose the application

         Amazon S3 for remote Terraform state

         Bastion Host for secure database access

         AWS Region: ap-south-1 (Mumbai)

 Components
 1. EKS Cluster
         Provisioned using Terraform

         Deployed in AWS Region ap-south-1 using 2 Availability Zones for high availability

         Configured with 2 active worker nodes, scaling up to 3 nodes maximum

         Node group spans both Availability Zones

         Hosts the Strapi application as a Kubernetes deployment with 3 pods

         GitLab Kubernetes Agent installed for CI/CD integration

 2. GitLab CI/CD
         GitLab repository stores both the Strapi code and Kubernetes YAML manifests

         On each commit:

         Docker image is built

         Image is pushed to Amazon ECR

         Kubernetes manifests are applied to EKS

         GitLab Agent ensures seamless GitOps-style deployment

         CI/CD variables hold secrets and environment configuration

 3. Amazon ECR
         Used as the container registry for application images

         EKS cluster uses an imagePullSecret to authenticate and pull from ECR

 4. AWS Classic Load Balancer (CLB)
         Application is exposed via a Kubernetes Service of type LoadBalancer

         aws-load-balancer-controller (with CLB support) is installed in EKS

         Associated with an IAM service account with the appropriate policies

         Automatically provisions and configures CLB for external access

 5. Amazon RDS (PostgreSQL)
         Managed PostgreSQL database instance

         Hosted in a private subnet to prevent direct internet access

         Access restricted to a Bastion Host for security

 6. Bastion Host
         EC2 instance deployed in a public subnet

         Used exclusively to SSH into the private network and access RDS

         Acts as a secure entry point for database administration

 7. Terraform & S3 Backend
         Infrastructure is provisioned using Terraform modules

         Remote state is stored in Amazon S3

         Enables team collaboration and state locking

 8. IAM Policy for AWS Load Balancer Controller
         This IAM policy grants permissions necessary for the AWS Load Balancer Controller (used in EKS/Kubernetes clusters) to:
         Create & configure ELBs (Classic, Application, and Network)

         Modify Security Groups

         Work with ACM, IAM certificates, WAF, and AWS Shield

         Register targets (EC2 instances or IPs)

         Attach tags to identify and track cluster-owned resources

         These permissions are implemented via a custom IAM policy attached to a dedicated role for the Load Balancer Controller.
 This role is then associated with a Kubernetes service    account using IAM Roles for Service Accounts (IRSA), enabling secure and granular access from within the EKS cluster.

+9. Other files
+  I've updated the document to clarify that variables.tf and output.tf are part of the repo, while terraform.tfvars—containing sensitive values like db_instance_password, bastion_ami_id, and bastion_ssh_key_name—is intentionally not committed.

-Workflow Summary
+10. Workflow Summary
         Developer pushes code to GitLab repo.

         GitLab CI/CD pipeline triggers:

         Builds Docker image

         Pushes image to ECR

         Applies Kubernetes manifests to EKS

         EKS pulls the image using ECR credentials and deploys pods

         aws-load-balancer-controller provisions a CLB to expose the application

         Application connects to RDS (PostgreSQL) via internal networking

         Bastion Host allows secure access to the database

         Terraform state is stored in S3 to support collaborative infrastructure management

-Security and Best Practices
+11. Security and Best Practices
         IAM Roles and Policies for least privilege

         GitLab variables for managing secrets securely

         Private subnets for database resources

         S3 backend with state locking and versioning

         Bastion host access restricted via security groups